xonsh/xonsh/news/commands_cache_new_resolve_executable.rst

 **Changed:**

 * New executable resolving method was introduced and the commands_cache usages were replaced in the key places.
-As result we expect speed up in xonsh startup, reducing lagging during typing in prompt and speed ups during commands execution. (#5544 by @anki-code)
+As result we expect speed up in xonsh startup, reducing lagging during typing in prompt and speed ups during the commands execution. (#5544 by @anki-code)

 **Deprecated:**